 Float Therapy Benefits

-Recovery, Pain Relief, Coordination, Hydration, Focus, Clarity, Confidence, Reduced Anxiety, Creativity
+Float Therapy for Recovery, Pain Relief, Coordination, Hydration, Focus, Clarity, Confidence, Reduced Anxiety, and Creativity

-Floating minimizes all external stimuli — light, sound, temperature gradient, and even gravity — as one floats in pod containing approximately ten inches of water and nine hundred pounds of magnesium sulfate (Epsom salt).
+Float therapy minimizes all external stimuli — light, sound, temperature gradient, and even gravity — as you float in pod containing approximately ten inches of water and one thousand pounds of magnesium sulfate (Epsom salt).
 This combination of flotation and sensory reduction coupled with the absorption of magnesium gives the body a truly comprehensive opportunity for rest, recovery, and relaxation.

 For the Mind

-Mentally, floatation therapy decreases stress and anxiety while enhancing focus, clarity, confidence, and creativity.
+Mentally, float therapy decreases stress and anxiety while enhancing focus, clarity, confidence, and creativity.

 - Heighten focus

 - Improve clarity